 Claims involving medication errors in Alabama, whether they involve a pharmacist, tech, nurse, physician, or another healthcare provider, are governed by the Alabama Medical Liability Act (AMLA).
 To prove a claim under the AMLA, an injured person must present substantial evidence through expert testimony that a healthcare provider failed to follow the standard of care or acted unreasonably.
 It is also necessary to present medical testimony that any substandard care probably caused physical harm or death.

 There are certain steps you should take if you think you or a loved one have been injured as a result of a medication error.
 First, and most importantly, seek any medical treatment that you may need.
 Do not be afraid to seek a second opinion from a physician or healthcare provider that was not involved in the care resulting in the error.
 This will allow you to get an objective assessment of your injury.
 Second, take steps to preserve all relevant evidence.
 Maintain possession of any prescription bottles or packaging and documents that relate to the medication.
 Take photographs of any items that you may not be able to possess.

-At Siniard, Timberlake & League, our attorneys have experience handling cases involving medication errors and we can help you preserve the necessary information and retain experts needed to prove your case.
+At Timberlake & League, our attorneys have experience handling cases involving medication errors.
+We can help you preserve the necessary information and retain the experts needed to prove your case.
 We do not charge a fee for an initial consultation, and in all cases there is no fee unless there is a recovery for our client.
-If you or a loved one have suffered an injury from a medication error and have questions about your legal rights, please contact us.
+Please contact us if you or a loved one have suffered an injury from a medication error and have questions about your legal rights.